canonical/vanilla-framework/templates/docs/upgrade-guide-v3.md

 ### Buttons

 The neutral button style provided by `p-button--neutral` is exactly the same as default `p-button` styling, so neutral variant is deprecated and will be removed in future version 3.0 of Vanilla.
 Please use `p-button` instead.

+### Variables

+$grid-margin-width is deprecated, as the grid margins differ at different breakpont.
+Use the values in $grid-margin-widths instead.